tachiyomiorg/website/src/help/faq/README.md

 - The site has been shut down.

 A list of extensions that have been removed is available [here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/3475), it does not include sites that have gone offline.

+### Split Extensions
+Extensions have been split due to the sheer number of extensions in a single extension, with Madara reaching over 200 extensions at one point, making it unreasonable for both devs and users to filter through extensions.
+For a deeper explanation of the issue, [this](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/4287) GitHub issue explains in more detail.

+#### What extensions have been split?
+All of them have been split.

+#### Why does my multisource extension show up as obsolete?
+The multisource extension is obsolete because it has been split.
+The multisource extension has been removed from the repository.
+It is not actually obsolete.

+##### How do I move to a split extension?
+Install the extension that your manga is from, and then uninstall the multisource extension.
+If the manga shows the source as a bunch of numbers, force close the app.
+For known issues with split extensions, go to this [GitHub issue](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/5672).

+#### Do I need to migrate?
+No, unless expressly stated, the internal ID of sources has not changed, so migration is unnecessary.

+#### What if I uninstall the multisource extension before I install the singular extensions?
+See what extension IDs correspond to what extensions [here](https://pastebin.com/raw/QX2scdRT).

 ## Android 11